Grimethorpe Colliery Band

 The Grimethorpe Colliery Band is a brass band, based in Grimethorpe, South Yorkshire, England.
 It was formed in 1917, as a leisure activity for the workers at the colliery, by members of the disbanded Cudworth Colliery Band.
 Along with the Black Dyke Mills Band, the band became the first to perform at the Proms.
-Grimethorpe Band achieved worldwide fame after appearing in the film Brassed Off.
+Grimethorpe Band achieved fame after appearing in the film Brassed Off.

 History

 The year after the band's formation saw it enter its first competition at Belle Vue in Manchester.
 Its first radio broadcast was in 1932 and from 1941 to 1951 it was on UK national radio every month.

 George Thompson was musical director from the early 1950s until 1972 during which time the band won the British Open Contest for the first time.
 Thompson was followed by Elgar Howarth as Professional Conductor and Musical Director.
 1974 saw the band, along with Black Dyke Mills Band, become the first to perform at the Proms.